Short rank-metric codes and scattered subspaces: Introduction

 The existence of minimal rank codes has been faced with recently also in \cite{BMN} and \cite{GruicaRavagnaniSheekeyZullo2022}.
 In particular, generalizing \cite[Theorem 6.3]{AlfaranoBorelloNeriRavagnani2022JCTA}, in \cite[Theorem 6.3]{BMN} a family of $[n,k]_{q^4/q}$ minimal rank-metric codes of shortest length in the case when $(k,m)=(4,3)$ and $q$ is an odd power of $2$, were constructed.
 Also, in \cite[Theorem 7.16]{GruicaRavagnaniSheekeyZullo2022} minimal $[m+3,3]_{q^m/q}$ examples have been exhibited for all $m\geq 4$.

-In this article, we provide the first family of linear minimal $[m+2,3]_{q^m/q}$ codes existing for infinite values of $q$ and $m$ satisfying the mild conditions $\gcd((q^2-q+1)!,m)=1$ and $m$ is odd.
-This is obtained by constructing a class of $(m+2)$-dimensional scattered $\F_q$-linear sets of the projective plane.
-These linear sets of $\PG(2,q^m)$, revealed to be interesting in turn, as they turn out to have only three intersection characters with respect to the lines.
+In this article, we provide a new class of minimal $[m+2,3]_{q^m/q}$ codes existing for infinite values of $q$ and $m$ having maximum possible value for the minimum distance as well as the largest possible value for the second generalized weight.
+As existence conditions for such codes, we require some arithmetic conditions involving $q$ and $m$ and that a certain polynomial in $\F_q[X]$ has no roots in $\F_{q^m}\setminus \F_q$ (cf. Theorem \ref{MainTheorem} for the precise statement and subsequent results).
+These codes are obtained by constructing a class of $(m+2)$-dimensional scattered $\F_q$-linear sets of the projective plane $\PG(2,q^m)$.
+These are interesting in their own right, as they turn out to have three intersection characters with respect to lines of $\PG(2,q^m)$.
 When $m=5$, this shows that maximum scattered linear sets of $\PG(k-1,q^m)$, when $km$ is odd, have a different combinatorial behaviour in comparison with maximum linear sets in the case when $km$ is even.
-Indeed, by \cite{BlokhuisLavrauw2000} in this latter case they only have two intersection characters.
+Indeed, in the latter case they have two intersection characters (cf. \cite{blokhuis2000scattered}).

-The cases $m=5$ and $m=7$, are studied in more details; indeed, in these cases we provide sufficient conditions in order above mentioned linear set to be a cutting blocking sets of minimal dimension.
-Finally, we show the existence of a family of maximum scattered susbpaces in $V(3,q^5)$ for any $q=2^{2h+1}$, $h\geq 1$, and $q\equiv 2,3 \pmod 5$ odd.
+The cases $m=5$ and $m=7$, are studied in more details; indeed, in these cases we provide sufficient conditions in order for the above mentioned linear sets to be cutting blocking sets of minimal dimension.
+Finally, we show the existence of a family of maximum scattered subspaces in $\F_{q^5}^3$ for any $q=2^{2h+1}$, $h\geq 1$, and $q\equiv 2,3 \pmod 5$ odd.

 \textbf{Outline.} The paper is structured as follows.
 Section \ref{sec:preliminaries} introduces the main objects and notions that we need in the paper, giving a brief recap on rank-metric codes, $q$-systems, their evasiveness and cutting properties.
 In Section \ref{sec:construction} we construct a class of $[m+2,3]_{q^m/q}$ minimal rank codes.
 The cases $m=5$ and $m=7$ are further investigated in Subsections \ref{subsec:Case5} and \ref{subsec:Case7}.
+In Section \ref{sec:equivalence} we deal with the equivalence issue.
 In Section \ref{sec:characters} we study the intersections between the corresponding $\F_q$-linear sets of $\PG(2,q^m)$ and the lines.
-In Section \ref{sec:equivalence} we deal with the equivalence issue.
 We conclude in Section \ref{sec:further results}, listing some open problems and new research directions.